animehunter123/copypasta2/README.md

 # Description
 Just a example todo cards webapp to emulate the copypasta, written in non-reactive VanillaJS, and also in reactive MeteorJS (with Monaco Code Editor, which was added to package.json via `meteor npm install @monaco-editor/react`).

-As a bonus, the code editor allows pressing "F1" in the browser for a Command Pallette!
-And I made a eventHandler for "Ctrl+Enter" to submit the code, so you can hit enter to submit your code, or you can use the command palette to submit your code!
+As a bonus, the code editor allows pressing **"F1"** in the browser for a Command Pallette (Monaco)!
+And, there is a eventHandler for **"Ctrl+Enter"** to submit the code, so you can hit enter to submit your code, or you can use the command palette to submit your code!

 <img width="964" alt="Sample Photo of MeteorJS CopyPasta" src="https://github.com/user-attachments/assets/1c1dfc5d-ad81-4704-b7cd-93354c11460b">

 # How to run...
 * Use a Linux Container or Host.
 * Install nodejs, npm, meteorjs, `and netstat (if using the bash script).`
-* Launch the shell script ./start-webapp.sh `(Make sure you know what this BASH script is doing!!!).`
+* Launch the shell script ./start-webapp.sh `(Make sure you review what this BASH script is doing, before running it!!!).`
 * Open a web browser to localhost:3000, and upload a file or a note, and it will save those to ./data/files or ./data/notes

 # Todo
-* BUG: DRAG DROP REORDERING no longer works: first make sure current newest dirst is really opposite? that way new cards are at the end first make a custom order mode for drag and drop
+* BUG: DRAG DROP REORDERING works (only in custom-ordering mode): first make sure current newest dirst is really opposite? that way new cards are at the end first make a custom order mode for drag and drop
 * FR: add a eventlistener for if you press 'n' on the main page it will open the new card modal